lukedaviskzn/solar-system/README.md

 # Solar System Simulation (OpenGL/C++)

 Features all 8 planets, and the sun and moon.
-All bodies are of the correct radius, rotational period, axial tilt, orbital radius (except for the moon, which is 5x closer than in reality), and orbital period.
-Initial time scale is 1 second to 1 day.
+All bodies are of the correct radius, rotational period, axial tilt, orbital radius (except for the moon, which is 5x closer than in reality for aesthetics), and orbital period.
+Initial time scale is 1 second to 12 hours.

 ### Controls
 * q - quit